microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 | `s0 = max(v0 + v1)` | `for i in range(vector_size):` <br>&emsp; `s0 = max(v0[i] + v1[i], s0)` | int/8int16/32/64, float32 |
 | `s0 = max(v0 - v1)` | `for i in range(vector_size):` <br>&emsp; `s0 = max(v0[i] - v1[i], s0)` | int/8int16/32/64, float32 |

-In addition, Accera can perform vectorized load and store operations to/from vector registers and memory if the memory locations are contiguous.
+Additionally, Accera can perform vectorized load and store operations to/from vector registers and memory if the memory locations are contiguous.

 To vectorize dimension `i`, the number of active elements that corresponds to dimension `i` must exactly match the vector instruction width of the target processor.
-For example, if the target processor has vector instructions that operate on either 4 or 8 floating point elements at once, then the number of active elements can be either 4 or 8.
+For example, if the target processor has vector instructions that operate on either 4 or 8 floating-point elements at once, then the number of active elements can either be 4 or 8.
 Additionally, those active elements must occupy adjacent memory locations (they cannot be spread out).

 ## Convenience syntax: `kernelize`
-The `kernelize` instruction is a convenience syntax and does not provide any unique functionality.
+The `kernelize` instruction is a convenience syntax that does not provide any unique functionality.
 Specifically, `kernelize` is equivalent to a sequence of `unroll` instructions, followed by an optional `vectorize` instruction.

-A typical Accera design pattern is to break a loop-nest into tiles and then apply an optimized kernel to each tile.
+A typical Accera design pattern is; to first break a loop-nest into tiles and then apply an optimized kernel to each tile.
 For example, imagine that the loop nest multiplies two 256&times;256 matrices and the kernel is a highly optimized procedure for multiplying 4&times;4 matrices.
-In the future, Accera will introduce different ways to write highly optimized kernels, but currently, it only supports *automatic kernelization* using the `kernelize` instruction.
+Accera will introduce different ways to write highly optimized kernels in the future.
+However, currently, it only supports *automatic kernelization* using the `kernelize` instruction.
 As mentioned above, `kernelize` is shorthand for unrolling and vectorizing.
 These instructions structure the code in a way that makes it easy for downstream compiler heuristics to automatically generate kernels.

-Consider, once again, the matrix multiplication example we saw previously in [Section 2](<02%20Simple%20Affine%20Loop%20Nests.md>).
+Consider, once again, the matrix multiplication example we discussed previously in [Section 2](<02%20Simple%20Affine%20Loop%20Nests.md>).
-Imagine we declare the schedule and reorder as follows:
+Assume that we declare the schedule and reorder as follows

 ```python
 schedule = nest.create_schedule()